-PRESS UPDATE: ‘Long Lost Family Special: Born Without Trace’ airs on ITV1 on Monday 25th February at 9pm.
+PRESS UPDATE: ‘Long Lost Family Series 9 airs on ITV1 on Monday 10th June at 9pm.
 Read more by clicking here.

 Ariel Bruce is a qualified and registered social worker who specialises in tracing people affected by adoption.
 She also helps to trace people who have lost touch as a result of emigration, divorce or other family separations.